Getting Medical Treatment for a Work Injury or Illness & Legal Considerations for Workers

 Whether the employer (or insurer) or the employee chooses the doctor can have a huge impact on the employee’s treatment and benefits.
 This is because doctors chosen by employers and insurers have a financial incentive to act in the interests of those entities, since they want to receive more patients from them.
 If you can choose your own doctor, you can have greater confidence that they will bear only your interests in mind.

 At a minimum, you should choose a doctor who is licensed and qualified to treat your condition.
 Ideally, you will want to select a doctor who has handled many cases similar to yours and who communicates well with you.
 They will diagnose your condition, oversee any treatment that you need, and provide documentation of your condition as it progresses.
 This may involve submitting written reports to the insurer or a court, and it may even involve testifying on your behalf.
 The doctor will need to be able to show why a certain course of treatment is necessary and reasonable if the insurer challenges it.
-Read more here about important points to bear in mind when choosing a doctor.

-Meeting with the Doctor
+Meeting With the Doctor

 You should be candid in any conversation with your doctor.
 They will conduct objective tests to analyze the extent of your condition, but each person’s experience of their symptoms is unique.
 While you do not need to exaggerate your discomfort or limitations, you should not minimize the effect of your condition in an effort to be optimistic.
 You should try to be as thorough as possible in describing your symptoms, rather than discussing only the symptoms that seem important to you.
 Something that seems minor or unrelated may actually play a key role in a doctor’s diagnosis.
 They will have the knowledge and experience to sift through all of the information that you provide.